Tuatara 1000 & Iti

 The Tuatara is an adventure bikepacking route that takes in central and coastal Southland while also exploring some Otago vistas.
 Many small towns are visited, gravel back roads explored and no doubt plenty of southern hospitality experienced.

-The grand depart starts in Gore on the last Saturday in February, with three course options.
-The 1000 is around 1100km and the Tuatara Iti is around 500km long, with the Little Iti being 300km and a great introduction to bikepacking.
+The Tuatara has evolved over time to now include three course options.
+The 1000 is around 1070km and the Tuatara Iti is around 500km long, with the Little Iti being 300km and a great introduction to bikepacking.

 To read more about the Tuatara 1000 - Trent Hiles recapped his 2022 adventure here